 It’s for all the above that Vetericyn’s ALL-IN supplement was created.
 It takes the hassle of tracking multiple vitamin bottles out of the equation, and more importantly, it ensures the dog is never subject to deadly amounts of certain vitamins, which could lead to hypervitaminosis.

-Additionally, the ALL-IN supplement comes with absorption-specific proteins that allow the vitamins and minerals to end up in your dog, not on the lawn.
+Additionally, the ALL-IN supplement comes with prebiotics, probiotics, and digestive enzymes for gut health and enhanced absorption.
+This allows the vitamins and minerals to end up in your dog, not on the lawn.

 For a boost to your dog’s diet, choose one supplement over multiple different vitamin tablets.
-Choose Vetericyn.
+Choose ALL-IN.

 - PetMD.
 Vitamin D Poisoning in Dogs. https://www.petmd.com/dog/conditions/toxicity/c_dg_vitamin_d_toxicity?page=2